swgsais/SWGTCG-Standalone/README.md

 Everything under [`TCGStandalone/`](TCGStandalone/) is intentionally excluded from this repo except a placeholder README.
-Obtain the *SWG TCG Standalone* client (search the Internet Archive, or ask other community members) and copy its root contents into `TCGStandalone/` so that `TCGStandalone/SWGTCGGame.exe` exists.
+Obtain the *SWG TCG Standalone* client (search the Internet Archive for TCGStandalone, or ask other community members) and copy its root contents into `TCGStandalone/` so that `TCGStandalone/SWGTCGGame.exe` exists.
 See [`TCGStandalone/README.md`](TCGStandalone/README.md) for the expected file list.